casscadeofgraymatter/casscadeofgraymatter/README.md

 ### ✨ About Me

 - 📍 Based in Pittsburgh, PA
-- 🎓 Pursuing a B.A. in Digital Narrative and Interactive Design at the University of Pittsburgh
+- 🎓 Pursuing a B.A. in Digital Narrative and Interactive Design
-- 🧠 TRIO SSS LEAD Scholar
-- 📰 Content creator for the *Horror Matters* newsletter
 - 💡 Passionate about blending narrative design, programming, and ux/ui

 ---